TimiMakkonen/android-minesweeper/README.md

 * Add 'peek solution' option which instead of showing solution in another fragment, shows the solution in place of the current game.
 * Consider removing 'primaryActionIsCheck' LiveData in 'GameViewModel'.
+* Add spinning progress bar when initially launching the app and loading saved game.
+  * Move loading of the saved game from 'ApplicationModule' to 'GameFragment'.
+* Utilise 'BackgroundTaskRunner' in 'SolutionViewModel'.
+* Add 'save game'-button.